 Hedgehogs are omnivores found naturally throughout Europe, Africa and Asia.
 They also have become popular as pets due to their cute appearance,...

-Hedgehog Adaptation.
-Not just a speedy blue video game character, hedgehogs are found on several continents throughout the globe. ...
-How to...
+Not just a speedy blue video game character, hedgehogs are found on several continents throughout the globe.
+These spiny animals have adapted...

 Tips on Creating a Habitat for Pet Hermit Crabs